 Parents want their children to participate in activities in a safe, fun environment and are increasingly well-informed about what safeguarding measures should be in place.

 8 – It helps you meet insurance requirements

-Insurance companies are increasingly concerned with the extent to which organisations are meeting their safeguarding responsibilities.
+Insurance companies will want to ensure organisations are meeting their safeguarding responsibilities and to what extent.
 Organisations failing to do so may have problems in getting insurance cover in the first instance and/or being protected should a serious safeguarding incident arise.

 9 – To help secure sponsorship and funding

-Where organisations have failed to meet their safeguarding responsibilities, this has often had a huge impact on funding and sponsorship relationships.
+Where organisations have not meet their safeguarding responsibilities, this has had an impact on funding and sponsorship relationships.
 External funders and sponsors don't want their reputation linked to organisations that can't demonstrate how they meet their duty of care to children.

 10 – It's simply the right thing to do

 Failing to implement good standards of safeguarding and child protection is not an option for anyone delivering activities to children.